Quang2107/Quang2107Core/README.md

 # About
-Quang2107 Core Is A Plugin Support For A Survival/SMP Server.
+Quang2107Core is a plugin support for a Survival/SMP server.
+This is the first project made by me :)
 # Version
-This Plugin Is Only Working In 1.19 Paper/Spigot Version.
+This plugin is only working in 1.19 Paper/Spigot version.
 # Note
-All Features And Something New Is Have In Release Tab!
+All aeatures and something new is having in release tab!